Kelvinm/data-feed-arbitrator/README.md

-# Market Data Packet Processing
+# Market Data Feed Packet Processing and Arbitration

 This project provides a Python-based solution for the processing and analysis of market data packets captured from market data recorders.
 The main goal is to perform feed arbitration on UDP channels and compute several statistics, such as: